CaramelAds/CaramelAdsJavaDemo/README.md

 	Attention:

-	If you use our sdk before new time-request rules pls remove old integration code (except ad showing places)
+	If you use our sdk before new time-request rules pls remove old integration code and our old proguard-rules.pro (except ad showing places)

 	Ad loading:
 	In the class extends Application class using Application.AcitivityLifecycleCallbacks each 150-240sec (showed in example) If you 	want the easiest way then just copy package 'caramel' from test integration  (it has two classes: CaramelIntegration and 		CaramelApp) to your project and add CaramelApp in manifest.xml, add your additional code, if necessary.